jtlw99/vicefox/README.md

 - Open `about:support` and click on the “Open Folder” button on the right of "Profile Folder" to open it.
 - When the folder opens, drop the `chrome` folder that you find on the <a href="https://github.com/jtlw99/vicefox/releases">releases.</a>
 - Restart Firefox.

+  ❗Note: You can't show the home icon on the top bar!

  <h1 align="center"><b>Support</b></h1>